 In order to cope, affected individuals may lean on family and friends, practice various forms of self-care, or seek out therapeutic support.

-Infertility prevents individuals from entering into the entire life stage of parenthood as it was originally expected, which in turn can impact one’s entire self-concept and life meaning.
+Infertility prevents people from entering into the entire life stage of parenthood as it was originally expected, which in turn can impact one’s entire self-concept and life meaning.
 It is therefore not surprising that infertility is a highly emotional event, with virtually no limit on the range of feelings that an individual may experience at any given time.

-The emotional, mental, physical, and financial toll of infertility can lead to insurmountable amounts of stress.
 A major decision that many individuals and couples will need to make is whether to pursue fertility treatment and in which treatments to invest.
 The causes for infertility, insurance coverage, and cost of treatment can all impact the path that couples choose to take.

 It is important to note that same-sex couples and single individuals may also pursue fertility treatments and experience some of the same stress and difficult choices as those facing infertility.
 Much of the research on infertility has focused on cis-gender women and heterosexual couples, which contributes to hetero- and gender-normative perspectives in much of the writings on infertility.